likejimba/Microcalcs/README.md

 # Microcalcs

 ## Introduction
 Microcalcifications (MCs) are used in the parchment phantom project for detection and classification studies.
 MCs are inserted via templates created from  parchment paper (previously) or large adhesive sheets (currently).
-More details about their fabriction can be found in the Medical Physics 2019 paper [1]. [help]
+More details about their fabriction can be found in the Medical Physics 2019 paper [1].
+Templates have undergone several iterations, and their versions will be catalogued below.

+## Versions

 ## References